Skip to content

 To compare our Psychology degrees, go here.

-DMIN DGL PhD Theology PhD Intercultural Studies ThM ThM ICS
+DMIN DGL PhD Theology PhD Intercultural Studies ThM Theology ThM ICS

 SCHOOL School of Mission and Theology School of Mission and Theology School of Mission and Theology School of Mission and Theology School of Mission and Theology School of Mission and Theology

-DEGREE PREREQUISITES A theological master's degree (MDiv, MAT, or MAGL) with at least 72 quarter units (48-semester credits) from an accredited institution with a graduate grade point average of 3.0 or higher A master's degree from an accredited institution with a grade point average of 3.4 or higher.
-Graduate transcripts should include a balance of theology and/or missiology coursework totaling a minimum of 36 quarter units (27 semester units) and include minimum theology and missiology prerequisite coursework
+A theological master's degree from an accredited institution with a grade point average of 3.0 or higher.
+Graduate transcripts should include a balance of theology and/or missiology coursework totaling a minimum of 36 quarter units (27 semester units).

-* Applicants who hold an accredited master's degree but do not meet the above prerequisite coursework requirements may still be considered for admission under DIS Preparatory Status
+Applicants who hold an accredited master's degree but do not meet the above prerequisite coursework may be considered for admission under DGL Preparatory Status.

-An MDiv or equivalent degree, or an MA degree including two courses each in Greek and Hebrew, from an institution accredited by the Association of Theological Schools, with an overall GPA of at least 3.5 on a 4.0 scale A master's degree from an accredited institution with a grade point average of 3.5 or higher.
-Applicants must have completed at least 80 quarter units of graduate-level coursework of a theological nature that includes at least 20 quarter units (14 semester credits) of missiological coursework, with at least 4 units of each of the following: - Mission theology - Global history of Christianity - Cultural anthropology (or other social sciences theory or method) An MDiv or equivalent degree, or an MA degree with a strong Biblical Studies emphasis, from an institution accredited by the Association of Theological Schools, with an overall GPA of at least 3.5 on a 4.0 scale An ATS-approved MDiv degree or its equivalent, or an accredited MA degree of a theological nature of at least 80 quarter units (54 semester units) and the completion of no less than 48 quarter units (32 semester units) of graduate-level theological studies prior to beginning the ThM program, with a cumulative graduate grade point average of 3.3 or above
+Applicants must have a theological master’s degree with a foundation in biblical languages (either an MDiv or a degree equivalent to Fuller's MA in Theology, from an ATS-accredited school), and a cumulative graduate grade point average of 3.5 or above.
+Applicants wishing to have their transcripts assessed concerning this requirement should contact the Office of Admissions for details.
+A master's degree from an accredited institution with a grade point average of 3.5 or higher.
+Applicants must have completed at least 80 quarter units of graduate-level coursework of a theological nature that includes one graduate course in a behavioral or social science discipline (such as Cultural Anthropology) and sufficient academic exposure to specific missiological field.
+See website for specifics.
+An MDiv or equivalent degree, or an MA degree with a strong Biblical Studies emphasis, from an institution accredited by the Association of Theological Schools, with an overall GPA of at least 3.3 on a 4.0 scale An ATS-approved MDiv degree or its equivalent, or an accredited MA degree of a theological nature of at least 80 quarter units (54 semester units) and the completion of no less than 48 quarter units (32 semester units) of graduate-level theological studies prior to beginning the ThM program, with a cumulative graduate grade point average of 3.3 or above

 (part-time)